Revised: Jan 2019

 - "Bicycle" means any vehicle propelled primarily by human power, either through a chain, belt, or gears, or without such devices, that has at least one wheel more than 14 inches in diameter.
 This includes tricycles, recumbent bicycles, “electric assisted bicycles” (or, “e-bikes”), unicycles, and tandems.
 E-bikes are defined as: “a vehicle having two tandem wheels or two parallel wheels with one forward wheel, fully operable pedals, an electric motor not exceeding seven hundred-fifty watts of power rating, and a top motor-assisted speed of twenty miles per hour.
 Unless otherwise indicated, e-bikes are treated the same as bicycles under these regulations.

-- "Carpool" is an arrangement whereby several commuters travel together in one car.
+- "Carpool" is an arrangement whereby two or more commuters travel together in one car.

-- “Class Change” typically means the 10-minute time period between scheduled classes on Mondays, Wednesdays and Fridays, and the 15-minute time period between scheduled classes on Tuesdays and Thursdays.
+- “Class Change” typically means the time period between scheduled classes.

 - “Department Allocation” is the number of parking permits assigned to each responsible CU Boulder department for issue to its employees.